 In fourth position is Sebastian Vettel with 53 victories and in fifth Ayrton Senna with 33.

-The Top 10 is completed by multi-world champions like Niki Lauda (13 victories), the first champion with Brembo in 1975, and Fernando Alonso (11), but also by those who have won only one title like Nico Rosberg (23) and those who came close to the World Championship, such as Rubens Barrichello, Felipe Massa (11 each), and Gerhard Berger (10).
+Rounding out the Top 10 are multi-world champions like Niki Lauda (13 victories), the first champion with Brembo in 1975, and Fernando Alonso (11), as well as those who have won only one title like Nico Rosberg (23) and those who came close to the championship, such as Rubens Barrichello (11), Felipe Massa (11), and Gerhard Berger (10).

 The most successful nations

-Formula 1, braked by Brembo, is much more democratic than one might think, as the drivers who have won at least one GP with Brembo come from 17 different countries: most are European, but there are also North and South Americans, Africans, and even Australians.
-At the moment, only Asian drivers are missing.
+Formula 1 with Brembo braking is much more democratic than one might think, as drivers who have won at least one GP with Brembo come from 17 different countries: most are European, but there are also North and South Americans, Africans, and Australians.

 The most successful nation is Germany, whose drivers have won 169 of the 539 GPs won overall by Brembo.
-The United Kingdom has also surpassed the hundred mark, with 107 victories, while thanks to Verstappen, the Netherlands (71) have displaced Brazil (58) from the podium.
+The United Kingdom has also surpassed the hundred mark, with 107 victories, while thanks to Verstappen, the Netherlands (71) has overtaken Brazil (58) on the podium.
 Austria remains fifth with 23, while Finland and France, both at 20, are very close.

-This year, thanks to Kimi Andrea Antonelli, Italy has also made a comeback: the last Italian to win a Grand Prix was Giancarlo Fisichella in 2006, while more recently, the Principality of Monaco has gone from zero to eight victories thanks to Charles Leclerc.
+This year, thanks to Andrea Kimi Antonelli, Italy has also made a comeback: the last Italian to win a Grand Prix was Giancarlo Fisichella in 2006 (with Brembo in 2003), while more recently, the Principality of Monaco has gone from zero to eight victories thanks to Charles Leclerc.

 Successful teams